JumpStart2NOVA

 Online Courses

-Courses will be taught by NOVA Online instructors.
-You will be enrolled in a JumpStart2NOVA section and will not have the option to select your instructor.
+Courses are taught by NOVA Online instructors.
+Students will be placed into specific JumpStart2NOVA course sections and may not select their own instructor.

-Remotely proctored exams also require the use of the Respondus Lockdown Browser, which must be downloaded to the student's computer.
-For more information about NOL courses, view the orientation section of their website.
+Some exams may be proctored remotely and require the Respondus Lockdown Browser, which must be downloaded to the student's computer.
+For more details, view the NOVA Online Orientation.

 Accommodations & Accessibility